 - The University prohibits retaliation against any individual or group who makes a report, who is named in a report, or who participates in an investigation.

 - The University provides campus resources that are confidential.
-These include the Student Support Services, Wellness Clinic Staff.
+These include the Student Support Services and Integrative Wellness Center Staff.
 There are also confidential resources in the community.
 Please see below for a complete list of campus and community resources.

 - The University encourages — but does not require — all students to make a report to local law enforcement and seek medical treatment.
 MIU also encourages all students to make a prompt report to the Title IX coordinator, campus security, or the Dean of Students’ office.
 There is no time limit for reporting.
 MIU will respect the privacy of all individuals in responding to a report.